cloudviz/agentless-system-crawler/README.md

 To run the crawler you'll need to do the following steps in the environment in which you want it to run:

- * Install Python 2.7.5
+ * apt-get update
+ * apt-get upgrade
  * apt-get install python-dev
- * apt-get install python-pip
+ * python -m ensurepip --upgrade
  * pip install psutil
  * pip install netifaces
  * pip install requests